Should I apply for financial aid?

 Are there any conditions of this financial aid award?Yes.
 The financial aid recipient must maintain a satisfactory record of grades and citizenship.
 In addition, tuition payment history by parents may affect financial aid awards.

-If a student is not receiving financial aid, could he or she apply for financial aid during the second semester of the school year?Yes, parents should complete the PFS (Parents' Financial Statement) and submit the original PFS plus all requested documents (Federal 1040 income tax return, W-2s, etc.) to Mid-Pacific's Financial Aid Office.
+If a student is not receiving financial aid, could he or she apply for financial aid during the second semester of the school year?Yes, parents should complete the PFS (Parents' Financial Statement) and submit all requested documents (Federal 1040 income tax return, W-2s, etc.) to their SSS account.
 If financial aid funds are available (due to the departure of a student or students who received financial aid), a financial aid award may be made for the second semester.

 Do I have to repay the financial aid received?